Law - Political Science - Administration

 Presentation

-Mention Intellectual Property Law
+Intellectual Property Law

-• Master's degree in Intellectual Property and Digital Law
+• Master's Degree in Intellectual Property and Digital Law

-Course Director: Agnès Robin
+Academic Director: Agnès Robin

 Read more